 If you have taken a course with Pitt Online previously, welcome back!
 We are happy to have you with us.
 Most of this information will be familiar, but please take a moment to reacquaint yourself!

-If you are a new student at the University, you will receive a welcome letter from Computing Services and Systems Development (CSSD) that contains your University credentials (username/password).
+If you are a new student at the University, you will receive a welcome letter from the University of Pittsburgh Information Technology (Pitt IT) department that contains your University credentials (username/password).
 These credentials grant you access to Pitt Passport.
 This is the official portal of the University of Pittsburgh, through which you can access your online course(s), email, and other resources.
 If you have not received this information, please submit a help ticket at or call 412-624-HELP .
 As an online student, your course work will take place entirely over the Internet.
-In preparation for the term start, consider viewing the Student Orientation.
 Below is some information to help you get started!

 Please note that courses become unavailable after the semester ends.
 You are strongly encouraged to download and save any course documents and work you will need to refer to in the future.